 Snowflake Eels aren’t too picky when it comes to light levels but they do prefer subdued lighting conditions.
 You’re more likely to see the eel leave its cave if the lights aren’t blasting at full strength continually.
 Otherwise, they will tend to hang around their chosen hiding place, waiting for food to appear.

-Tank Mates for Snowflake Moray Eels
+Tank Mates for Snowflake Moray Eel

 Anything large enough not to be outright swallowed is going to be safe, however.
-And since these eels are on the small side, they pair well with medium sized, deep-bodied fish like Tangs, Angelfish, and larger Damselfish like the Domino Damsel and Blue Reef Chromis.
+And since these eels are on the small side, they pair well with medium-sized, deep-bodied fish like Tangs, Angelfish, and larger Damselfish like the Domino Damsel and Blue Reef Chromis.
 Larger Clownfish, like the Maroon Clownfish, are also a good match for a Snowflake Eel.

 If you’re into predators, you can also keep them alongside Lionfish, Triggerfish, Groupers, Marine Bettas, and other hunters.
-You can also try other, similarly sized Moray Eels, especially other Snowflake Eels.
+You can also try other, similarly-sized Moray Eels, especially other Snowflake Eels.

-But be very careful to introduce them at the same time and provide hiding places for all in case they don’t get along.
+Be very careful to introduce them at the same time and provide hiding places for all in case they don’t get along.
 Moray Eel fights can turn vicious with their sizable teeth.
 Also, if one eel outgrows the other there’s always a chance it may try to eat the smaller eel.
 Since Snowflake Eels are on the small end of the spectrum, don’t keep them alongside larger, more predatory Moray Eels as they will always lose that fight.

 Crustaceans are the only real no-go tank mates for Snowflake Moray Eels.
 Crabs, shrimp, and lobsters are their favorite prey and they have crunching, molar-like teeth to crack their shells.
 However, the majority of reef invertebrates can live alongside one, such as Sea Urchins, Starfish, Hard and Soft Corals, and Sea Anemones.

 Cleaner Shrimp (Lysmata sp.) can sometimes work as tank mates for Snowflake Eels.
-But it really is a coin toss as to whether or not the eel will eat the shrimp.
+But it really is a coin toss as to whether or not the Snowflake Eel will eat the shrimp.
 If you’re determined to try, then stick to the Scarlet Skunk Cleaner Shrimp (Lysmata amboinensis) because they are the most reliable cleaners.
 A Blood Red Fire Shrimp or Peppermint Shrimp may be too lazy and end up being eaten.

-Introducing the eel into a tank where the shrimp is already established can also increase your chances of success.
+Introducing the Snowflake Eel into a tank where the shrimp is already established can also increase your chances of success.
 A shrimp acting distressed and fleeing in every direction is likely to trigger your eel’s feeding response.
 But a shrimp that’s already settled in may be seen as a useful houseguest instead.
 And lastly, feed your Snowflake Eel regularly, to keep him from eyeing the shrimp as a possible meal!